jpedro/jpedro.github.io/bash-dispatch.md

 It "supports" nested command by taking all the arguments and replacing any spaces with a dot `.` and see if there's a function available.

-For example, if your main script is called `please`

-`please help me` will start by loooking for a function called `cmd.help.me`.
+For example, if your main script is called `please`, `please help me` will start by loooking for a function called `cmd.help.me`.
 If that doesn't exist, it will look for one called `cmd.help`.
-Since this one exists, it will send `me` as the `$1` argument to it.
+Since that one does exists, it will send `me` as the `$1` argument to it.

+If `cmd.help` doesn't exist, it calls a default function.

 ### The whole shebang